CMU Rebar Shop Drawings

 • Lap reinforcing in accordance with ACI 530

-6. Clarity and Apperance
+6. Clarity and Appearance

 • Standardized Symbols: Adherence to all the industry recognized symbols and notations to ensure consistency and avoid misinterpretation.